Ski Weekend Holidays

 Efficiency is a 'watch word' of our modern society - it's in everything we make and do.
 Striving for efficiency also applies to ski holidays and one way to achieve maximum efficiency (especially regards minimising time away from work) is to plan and book a ski weekend.

-Thursday, Friday, Saturday and Sunday: Ski the mountain to your heart's content
+Thursday, Friday, Saturday and Sunday morning: Ski the mountain to your heart's content

 Time spent skiing: 4 full days

 Planning a ski weekend - the Do's and Don'ts

 There are a few golden rules and tips to be aware of when planning a ski weekend.
 You can speak to our team of course and we would be delighted to help you book a ski weekend to suit your requirements but the Do's and Don'ts below will help you formulate your ideas before speaking to us.

 Either book early or book late but not in betweenAlthough British Airways, Swiss international and easyJet have numerous flights in and out of Geneva & Zurich every day, the most popular flights leaving the UK on Wednesday and Thursday afternoons and returning late on a Sunday night will get booked up early.
 Do not miss out - book in the summer for departure the following January or March.

 If you book late you will have to pay top dollar for the popular flight times, or even compromise on your ideal flight times if the best ones are already full.
 However, you might be able to off-set this cost by booking a catered chalet on a reduced, last minute deal price.
 The other advantage of booking late is that we may be able to book rooms in a high quality hotel that ordinarily would not accept a short stay booking